After back-and-forth trash talk, Noah Lyles and Tyreek Hill will finally take it to the track.

 Lyles, an Olympic sprinter, and the Miami Dolphins wide receiver revealed to People Magazine that the two will race each other.
 The race will take place sometime in the spring or summer.

-The location and distance are yet to be determined.
-Hill playfully told People that Lyles was scared to compete in a 40-meter race, while Lyles said 100 meters "would be a blowout."
-Therefore, Lyles added they will "meet in the middle" of the distances.
+After Hill playfully told People that Lyles was scared to compete in a 40-meter race, Lyles said 100 meters "would be a blowout."
+On Saturday, Lyles confirmed the two will compete in a 60-meter dash.
+The race, which will be a track race, will include starting blocks with reaction times and fully automatic timing systems.

 Time to shut your mouth and take your lunch money 😁 https://t.co/Ss0NawJAQ5